-If so consider submitting Kent Adult Safeguarding Alert Form / complete an urgent mental health referral form/ contact GP where appropriate Consult the CMHT and see if they are known to them (if not can GP refer?)
+If so consider submitting Kent Adult Safeguarding Alert Form / complete an urgent referral to mental health together plus/ contact GP where appropriate

+Consult the CMHT (MHT+) and see if they are known to them (if not can GP refer?)

-If no GP - Contact KMPT Urgent mental health line 0800 783 9111 encourage person to do selfreferral for support Consider Are they already known to SS or CMHT or involved with their GP regarding mental health?
+If no GP Contact KMPT Urgent mental health line 0800 783 9111, 111 option 2, encourage person to do self referral for support Alert Safeguarding Officer/team Safeguarding@swale.gov.uk

+Are they already known to SS or CMHT or involved with their GP regarding mental health?
 If so update relevant agencies of events